apache/spark/docs/apache-airflow/upgrade-check.rst

 For the first problem identified above with respect to the fernet_key, the solution is to enter a valid value in the Airflow Configuration file airflow.cfg for the fernet_key.

-For the second problem, looking at the source of the DAG file and changing the import statement for the Python Operator to be as follows will make this DAG work in Airflow 2.0.
+For the second problem, you will need to install Presto backport provider.
+Then you are able to use provider imports which contains the updated version of the hook.

 .. code-block:: python

-    from airflow.operators.python import PythonOperator
+    from airflow.providers.presto.hooks.presto import PrestoHook

-However, at the time of writing, this is incompatible in Airflow 1.10.15.
-So, this change can only be made while moving to Airflow 2.0.

 Turning off checks